stanford-marlowe/docs.marlowe.stanford.edu/docs/faq.md

 ### I can't SSH into compute nodes

 As of 3/3/25, SSH-ing into compute nodes has been disabled.
-You can find more information on the [SLURM docs](./slurm_and_openOnDemand/slurm.md).
+You can find more information on other ways to connect on the [SLURM docs](./slurm_and_openOnDemand/slurm.md).

 ### I can't connect to a compute node from VSCode